Cooperative Breeding and/or Care

 House Finches: "Two instances of Western Robins and House Finches using the same nests have come to our attention during the past three years.
 In May, 1934, we were informed that House Finches were feeding young robins in a nest on a front porch in east Denver, Colorado.
 On investigation we found four half-grown robins, two newly hatched finches and four finch eggs.
 There were two female finches apparently with the same mate, and the three finches and the two adult robins fed the young regularly.
 Unfortunately, however, the large robins smothered their small nest mates.
 We did not determine whether the four remaining eggs hatched.
 All three adult House Finches fed the young robins in the nest, and after the young had left the nest.
 On May 15, 1936, in a similar instance, the nest was on the back porch of Bailey's home, 2540 Colorado Blvd., Denver.
 The young robins were nearly ready to leave the nest, and there was no evidence that the pair of House Finches had laid eggs.
 However, both adult finches and robins fed the young regularly.
 The male finch was particularly solicitous and would alight on a wire a few feet from the nest and sing whenever one of the other birds brought food.
 The young robins left the nest May 20, and the finches were the only ones noted feeding them from that time one, although the adult robins were about and no doubt shared the responsibility. " (from from Life Histories of Familiar North American Birds, reported by A.M.
 Bailey and R.J.
 Neidrach in 1936 in Denver)

-House Wren: A mateless male House Wren fed nestling House Sparrows (Hills 1924.
-It is rare to find other species feeding House Sparrows - Shy found only 2 records)
+A mateless House Wren fed adult Black-headed Grosbeaks sitting on a nest, and was later observed feeding a family of house Sparrows (Hill 1924.)
+(Hills 1924.
+It is rare to find other species feeding House Sparrows - Shy found only 2 records.)

 Cowbirds are the only obligate brood parasites in North America.
 Cowbirds don't build their own nests.
 Instead, they generally remove an egg from another species' nest, replace it with one of their own, and then rely on the surrogate parent to incubate the egg and rear the nestling.
 More on cowbirds....